OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* != *expression*

-> Equality comparison, under the rules described above.
+> Equality comparison, under the rules for equality comparison of values as described above.
 The result has type `bool`.

 *expression* & *expression*